quacksouls/bitwalk/plan.md

     augmentations.
 The most important augmentation is `CashRoot Starter Kit`.
   - Write a script `kill-script.js` to kill all scripts running on world servers.
 The script should exclude scripts running on home.
   - Upgrade home RAM to at least 512GB.
-Write a sript `share.js` to share home server with faction.
+Write a script `share.js` to share home server with faction.
   - Write a script `faction/share.js` to share botnet with faction to boost reputation gain.